stefanofaralli/noisy-kgs-benchmark/README.md

 ## REFERENCES
 - Our code is based on <a href="https://github.com/pykeen/pykeen"> PyKEEN </a>.<br>
 - The dataset is built on top of the existing following datasets:<br>
-  CODEX small: Tara Safavi and Danai Koutra.
-CoDEx: A Comprehensive Knowledge Graph Completion Benchmark.
+  <a href="https://github.com/tsafavi/codex">CODEX small</a>: Tara Safavi and Danai Koutra.
+CoDEx: A Comprehensive Knowledge Graph Completion
+Benchmark.
 In Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing (EMNLP), pages 8328–8350, Online, November 2020.
 Association for Computational Linguistics. <br>